-Barrio San Telmo, which is BA's oldest neighborhood and boasts a vibrant tango and arts scene.
-Its antique markets, cobbled streets dotted with faroles (French streetlamps), and old brick buildings with wooden balconies all add to the uniquely bohemian atmosphere.
-Sundays are especially buzz with activity as the main street market comes alive around Plaza Dorrego.
+- Barrio San Telmo, which is BA's oldest neighborhood and boasts a vibrant tango and arts scene.
+Its antique markets, cobbled streets dotted with faroles (French streetlamps), and old brick buildings with wooden balconies all add to the unique bohemian atmosphere.
+Sundays are especially buzzing as the main street market comes alive around Plaza Dorrego.

 You will have the rest of the day free to relax, visit the Three Borders Landmark in the tri-border area between Argentina, Brazil, and Paraguay, and enjoy a panoramic view of Iguazú Falls from the walking paths surrounding the cascades.

 Chat with a local specialist who can help organize your trip.

 After breakfast, a driver will pick you up and transfer you to the entrance of Iguazú National Park on the Argentine side of the falls.
 This is where you will begin the day's adventure.
 It's a full-day excursion that involves traversing three circuit routes around the falls, each offering exceptional vantage points from which to view this magnificent natural wonder.